carlahy/motion-detection/README.md

-# MotionDetection
+# Motion Detection

-Motion detection using OpenCv and Java
+C and Java programs written using the OpenCv computer vision libraries.